California man poisoned 8 homeless people, filmed reactions: prosecutors

 CALIFORNIA MAN WANTED IN ATTACK ON LAW ENFORCEMENT DEAD IN SHOOTOUT AFTER MANHUNT, SHERIFF SAYS

 The victims suffered a variety of ailments, including seizure-like symptoms, difficulty breathing, vomiting, and intense mouth and stomach pain, the release said.

-Some homeless people were given food that wasn't tampered with and beer, which attracted the others to take part, prosecutors said.
+Many didn't know the food had been tampered with prior to eating it.
+Others were given different food and beer to allure them in consuming the poisoned chow, prosecutors alleged.

+The crimes reportedly started in mid-May, according to the release.
+Cable was previously arrested on May 22 in Huntington Beach -- where all of the alleged poisonings were conducted.

 SISTER OF MURDERED FEDERAL OFFICER DECRIES LACK OF OUTRAGE OVER BROTHER'S DEATH: 'IT SADDENS ME'

 Cable involved a juvenile during the attacks, said Huntington Beach Police Chief Robert Handy.
-He said that it made the crimes "even more reprehensible."
+He said it made the crimes "even more reprehensible."

-“The inhumane nature of the crimes combined with targeting a vulnerable population shocks the conscience," he said, according to the release.
+“The inhumane nature of the crimes combined with targeting a vulnerable population shocks the conscience," Handy added, according to the release.

 Cable was charged with eight counts of poisoning, and one count of inflicting injury on an elderly person -- all felonies.
 He was also charged with eight misdemeanor counts of contributing to the delinquency of a minor, and an infraction for consuming alcohol or smoking marijuana while driving.